mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 }
 ```

-In fact, this is the exact example that literally blew my mind when I was first learning generators.
+In fact, this is the exact example that literally blew my mind when I was first learning about generators.
 I hope that it blows your mind as well, at least a little bit.

-Just look how far have we come - we were used to functions that can only ever return a single value.
-And now here we are, writing a function that "returns" basically... forever.
+Just look how far we've come - we were used to functions that can only ever return a single value.
+And now we are writing a function that "returns" basically... forever!

 ## Sending values to a generator